LibruaryNFT/vaultopolis/README.md

    - The approach will take inspiration from existing marketplace contracts to ensure security and efficiency.

 3. **Secure Transfer and Minting:**

    - The actual transfer of the Top Shot Moment NFT must be made to the Admin’s storage.
    - The Admin will be the sole entity capable of minting TSHOT tokens, preventing any unauthorized minting and securing the system against potential attacks.

-### Additional Features and Concepts

-- **On-Chain Randomness:**
+4. **On-Chain Randomness**

 - Implement on-chain randomness for specific operations, using Flow's `revertibleRandom()` function.
 - Future iterations will include mechanisms to mitigate post-selection of results, ensuring fairness and unpredictability.

 Example usage:

 ```cadence
    access(all) fun main(): UInt64 {